The Web

 awareness and cooperation.
 I also...

-I need Nell's (former Rescuer, above)
+I need Nell's (wife) true

 win-win problems-solving, rather than taking sides in a loyalty conflict